Back to blog

 gateway.gateway.networking.k8s.io/cilium-gw created

-Let’s double check that the Gateway has been installed and it has received an IP address.
-Remember, that in public clouds, the IP address allocation is done automatically for you whereas on private cloud, you would need to use MetalLB or Cilium’s own LoadBalancer IP Address Management feature to assign this IP.
+Let’s double-check that the Gateway has been installed and received an IP address.
+Remember that the IP address allocation is done automatically for you in public clouds.
+In contrast, you would need to use MetalLB or Cilium’s own LoadBalancer IP Address Management feature on a private cloud to assign this IP.

 kubectl get gateway